Vaibhav2001/Vaibhav2001.github.io/_posts/2019-5-16-knapsack.md

 This might seem like a hoax but believe me it works.
 Take a smal example, use your pen and paper and try to solve the question using this approach.
 You will see that we are checking for all possible cases in a smart way by avoiding obvious wrong answers.
 How??
 By using our base cases.
 <br>
 <br>
+To solve it using DP just use the same logic but consider a 2 dimensional grid with its rows as the element i and the coloumn as the remaining weight.
+Then initialise it using the base cases from recursion and move top down and you wil have your answer.
+I have attached both the codes below.
 </div>

 If you need help with the code then here is mine-